-I started writing this modesty article twelve years ago.
+It took me twelve years to complete this modesty article.
 Why the rush?
 Let’s just say I enjoy this topic about as much as men enjoy talking about childbirth.

 Would it surprise you to know that I’m not alone?